nathanbizkit/article-management-go/README.md

    1. Update `env_file` in `app` service to point to the env file you just created. (`env/local.env`)
    2. Update `ports` in `app` service to reflect the ports in env file.
    3. If TLS is enabled, update `app` volumes to bind to your certificate folder location.
-4. If you change app ports from anything other than `8000` and `8443`, you need to update `Dockerfile` to expose those ports correctly.
+4. If you change app ports from anything other than `8000` and `8443`.
 5. Start by running `make start` and stop by running `make stop`.

 ### Testing